On-Page SEO Checklist: The Ultimate Guide To Higher Rankings

 In terms of the other headings (h2, h3), keep the following in mind:

-• Avoid using a single word as a heading, but make the headings engaging and informative for users that like to skim-read an article.
+• Avoid using a single word as a heading, but make the headings engaging and informative for users who like to skim-read an article.

 • Use headings in a hierarchical manner, with the first heading tag as the h1, followed by h2, h3, h4, etc.